jquagliatini/urlable/README.md

 | `readUrl`     | this is mainly useful for testing purposes, but it allows to override the URL reading behavior                                                                             |
 | `writeUrl`    | the function to call when writing the query string to the URL.
 It receives the new query string when required to update.
 Again, this is mainly useful for testing purposes |

-The type definition can be founs as `UrlableOptions`.
+The type definition can be found as [`UrlableOptions`](https://github.com/jquagliatini/urlable/blob/main/lib/urlable.ts#L12).

 ## Example